 Second, one can implement a model in the class "relax-ing write to read program order" (that guarantees causality).
 These models allow hardware to play a few tricks more easily than with SC without affecting most middleware authors.
 (Woe, however, to those who are affected.).
-This option makes most sense for new implementations of existing systems that already "relaxed write to read program order."
-It can lead to subtle compatibility problems, however, if old systems provided SC.
+This option makes most sense for new systems that must be backwardly compatible with old systems that use these models.
 Third, one can implement a "relaxing write to read program order" model and add optional relaxed support.